Caprox-eu/Proxmox-Kubernetes-Engine/docs/quick-start.md

     * This IP address will be used to access your Kubernetes cluster.
     * Ensure it's outside your defined IP pool range.
     * This is a floating IP, shared among different nodes.
 This ensures your cluster remains reachable even during node failures or maintenance, as long as at least one node is available.

+* **`ipv4Config`**:
+    * These IP addresses will be used for your Cluster Nodes.
+    * If you wish to have multiple clusters, you must specify different ranges for each cluster.
+    * Ensure it's outside your network DHCP range.

 The fields you **can** change are: